Esther A. Hopkins: Career

 After graduating from Howard University, Esther Hopkins began teaching chemistry at Virginia State College from 1949 to 1952 before deciding to pursue research.
 She was offered a position to work with the New England Institute for Medical Research in 1955, where she was an assistant researcher in biophysics until 1959.
 After this research stint, she worked as a chemist at the American Cyanamid's research lab back at home in Stamford.
 She earned both her second M.S. and Ph.D. in chemistry from Yale while working at American Cyanamid as a research chemist.
 Upon completion of her Ph.D. program, Hopkins was hired as a supervisory research chemist with the Polaroid Corporation in Cambridge, Massachusetts in 1967.
 There she led the Emulsion Coating and Analysis Laboratory, checking the chemical composition of film coating uniformity.

 Hopkins attended the National Science Foundation's Double Blind Symposium in 1975, which was a conference that focused on the challenges that minorities, the disabled, and women face and illuminate the underrepresentation in STEM fields.
 This combined with personal experiences as an African-American female, sparked her interest in law and patent work.
 While working for Polaroid, she attended Suffolk University Law School where she received her J.D. degree with a concentration in patent law in 1976.
 Hopkins left her Polaroid lab in 1989 and began working as the deputy general counsel at the Massachusetts Department of Environmental Protection.
-She retired in 1999 from the Massachusetts DEP, but continued to work in her community, becoming the first African-American elected to the local Framingham Board of Selectmen.
+She retired in 1999 from the Massachusetts DEP, but continued to work in her community, becoming the first ansd only African-American selectwoman elected to the local Framingham Board of Selectmen.
+While serving on the Board of Selectmen, she became the Board's first African-American chair.
+In 2011, she became a fellow of the American Chemical Society for her work at the Polaroid Corporation.

 Personal life

 Esther married John Mitchell in 1955, who was pursuing a doctorate at Boston University when they met.
 They had a daughter named Susan who died in early adulthood due to diabetes complications.
 The marriage ended a few years later.
 Esther moved back to Stamford in 1959, where she met and married Rev. Thomas Ewell Hopkins in 1959, a local minister and social worker.
-Together they had one son, T. Ewell Hopkins, Jr. Esther was married to T. Ewell for 42 years before his death in 2001.
+Together they had one son, T. Ewell Hopkins Jr. Esther was married to T. Ewell for 42 years before his death in 2001.
 She resided with her son and daughter-in-law on Martha's Vineyard until her death.